Recently contributed by someone to YouTube is a one-hour TV interview with Paul Simon, conducted by Mark Steyn in the 1980s (

 The interview also gets a little bit at something that fascinates me about Simon, as a writer, and that is a point that I think he essentially acknowledges here; i.e. that he writes the same songs over and over again.
 In the mid-1980s it occurred to him that he should change up the background (and specifically the rhythms) in order to keep it interesting, for himself and his listeners.
 Of-course, he struck gold and diamonds by doing so.
 But from the first Paul Simon solo album to the most recent (I put aside the Simon & Garfunkel era because I think he was still trying to find himself as a songwriter then, despite the commercial success) the voice and context of his songs is basically the same.
-One way to characterize it is this: He is observing the world from the perspective of a relatively urbane New Yorker, at times overwhelmed with feelings and questions about meaning of life and of love; and he almost always delivers a heavy dose of kindness towards the characters in his songs, as flawed or mixed-up as they may be.
+One way to characterize it is this: He is observing the world from the perspective of a relatively urbane New Yorker, at times overwhelmed with feelings and questions about the meaning of life and of love, and — importantly — he almost always delivers a heavy dose of kindness towards the characters in his songs, as flawed or mixed-up as they may be.

 There are too many examples to offer, because every Paul Simon song is an example, but this verse and refrain from the exquisite “Born At The Right Time” is just one that illuminates it: